What exactly is Ban the Box today and how may it impact your employment practices?

 Continuing progress has also been made toward applying Ban the Box policies on a federal level.

 In April 2023, a national Ban the Box bill (first introduced in March 2021) was reintroduced.
-The Workforce Justice Act would give states 3 years to enact policies that prohibit private employers from asking about an applicant’s arrest or conviction record before a job offer is extended or risk losing criminal justice funding.
+The Workforce Justice Act would give states three years to enact policies that prohibit private employers from asking about an applicant’s arrest or conviction record before a job offer is extended or risk losing criminal justice funding.

 Why does Ban the Box matter?